GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 Create a Retrieval-Augmented Generation (RAG) system using park brochures in `gs://<YOUR_PROJECT_ID>/disneyland_brochures/`.

-- Create an object table for the PDF files.
+- Create an Object Table for the PDF files.
 - Create a Python UDF to chunk the PDF files.
 - Parse the PDFs, generate embeddings, and store them in a table.
 - Implement a vector search to answer questions like: *"Where to eat a tex-mex meal buffet-style?"*